What is a bank account for bankrupts?

 To find out about our bankrupt bank account alternative, just click on 'Apply now' and talk to an adviser.

-We're not a bank: anyone can apply for the thinkmoney Personal Account.
+We're not a bank: anyone can apply for the thinkmoney Current Account.
 You just have to be at least 18 years old and a UK resident.

 Bankruptcy and your credit rating